leomeinel/arch-install/README.md

 :warning: | If on virt-manager VM skip ¹&².

-:information_source: | ¹Select `UEFI Firmware Settings` in GRUB, enable Secure Boot and clear all preloaded Secure Boot keys.
+:information_source: | ¹Select `UEFI Firmware Settings` in GRUB, enable Secure Boot and enable `Setup Mode`.

 :information_source: | ²Set your UEFI firmware supervisor password and reboot.

-:information_source: | Select your preferred kernel in GRUB.

 :information_source: | Log into sysuser account and run: